-There are two horse riding stables locally, plus the historic Muncaster Castle and World Owl Trust, and extensive beaches for windsurfing.
+There are two horse riding stables locally, plus the historic Muncaster Castle and Owl Centre and extensive beaches for windsurfing.
 We have two mountain bikes to use if feeling energetic, and of course the fantastic fells to walk on, including Sca Fell ( highest mountain in England) next to Wastwater ( the deepest lake).

 The western Lakes are the quiet bit of the National Park, and we enjoy introducing people to the delights of the stunning Eskale and Wasdale valleys which lead up to Scafell and Great Gable mountains inland, and down to the coast with the fine golf links at Seascale and Silecroft, and the miles of deserted sands in the Duddon estuary.

+For expeditions on rail, foot or car.
 Your own transport is an advantage, but not essential.
 Trains stop at Bootle Station ( about 15 mins walk away), and there are 10 trains a day each way ( from Lancaster or Carlisle).
-There is now a twice daily bus service between Ambleside/Windermere and Ravenglass which stops in the village.(the X33, (email hidden)/passengertransport).
-We can pick you up from Millom or Bootle Station by arrangement if it helps
+No trains on Sundays .
+We can pick you up from Millom or Bootle Station by arrangement if it helps.

-We provide a full breakfast ( cereals, fruit etc, plus bacon, Cumberland sausage, mushrooms and eggs to cook yourself..
-If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having ( best if you let us know the morning of arrival so I can adjust amounts).
-We generally eat about 18.30, but we'll save you some if you want to arrive/eat late
+We provide a full breakfast, cereals, fruit, cheese jams etc plus bacon, Cumberland sausage, mushrooms and eggs if you want to cook them.
+If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having without charge( best if you let us know the morning of arrival so I can adjust amounts).
+We generally eat about 19.30, but we'll save you some if you want to arrive/eat later.

 We try to judge what our guests want, and behave accordingly, any involvement in family life is welcome.